pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

 ls /dev/ttyACM*
 ```

-If you are using the MQTT gateway, you also need to have the [MQTT component](/integrations/mqtt/) configured in Home Assistant.
+If you are using the MQTT gateway, you also need to have the [MQTT component](/integrations/mqtt/) configured in Open Peer Power.
 See below for a minimum MQTT configuration:

 ```yaml
 mqtt: